 The classic white Colgate toothpaste is present in every Indian household.
 For the older citizens of the country, Colgate is often synonymous to toothpaste.
 It has a monopoly in the Indian toothpaste market.
 The white toothpaste vis-a-vis the fancy variants by other companies made people think that this is a heritage Indian brand.
 Colgate was launched in the US in 1873 and has been in India for more than 100 years.

 Maggi has been more than just a food form in India.
-It has been a go to meal for all students or office goers who live away from families, can’t cook and can’t afford to eat out everyday.
+It has been a go-to meal for all students or office goers who live away from families, can’t cook and can’t afford to eat out every day.
 The two minutes noodles bowl has held the country under its spell for years.
-The monopoly of this fast food is so strong, that several other products have been launched in the Indian market to compete with this, but none of them have been so successful.
+The monopoly of this fast food is so strong, that several other products have been launched in the Indian market to compete with this, but none of them has been so successful.
 There was a ban placed on this product by the government as the lead amounts were found higher than permitted standards.
 However, the brand image didn’t suffer as much as it should have and got its first position back soon after the product was launched.
-The product was designed for India, but is owned by Nestle which is a Switzerland based company.
+The product was designed for India but is owned by Nestle which is a Switzerland based company.

 9. Tatra trucks

 Tatra trucks are widely used in the Indian military establishment.
 Their use in the military combined with the similarity with India’s most trusted brand and largest selling truck company, Tata, created a perception that it is an Indian brand.
 Tatra is a Czech vehicle manufacturer.
 The company was founded in 1850 as Schustala & Company.

 Do you have a cough and cold?
 Rub Vicks and you will be good to go.
 This brand has been helping Indians with their runny noses since 1964.
 The brand is so dominant that all vaporubs or balms are called Vicks.
 Vicks rules the Indian market.
 It was invented in the United States in 1890 and the brand was acquired by Procter & Gamble in 1985.